sequenceiq/blog/source/_posts/2014-09-04-sql-on-hbase-with-apache-phoenix.markdown

 Yes!

 ## Sample
-We've pre-cooked a [Docker](https://github.com/sequenceiq/phoenix-docker) image for you so you can follow this sample and play with it:
-(the image is based on Hadoop 2.5, HBase 0.98.5, Phoenix 4.1.0-SNAPSHOT) `docker run -i -t sequenceiq/phoenix:v4.1onHbase-0.98.5`.
+We've pre-cooked a [Docker](https://github.com/sequenceiq/phoenix-docker) image for you so you can follow this sample and play with it (the image is based on Hadoop 2.5, HBase 0.98.5, Phoenix 4.1.0-SNAPSHOT):

+###Normal launch

+`docker run -it sequenceiq/phoenix:v4.1onHbase-0.98.5`

+###Alternative launch with sqlline
+`docker run -it sequenceiq/phoenix:v4.1onHbase-0.98.5 /etc/bootstrap-phoenix.sh -sqlline`

 <!-- more -->